robled/formalizer/README.md

 ---------------
 All tags should contain a single front cover image.
 All album directories should contain the same image stored as *folder.jpg* for application compatibility.

-File Name and Directory specs
+File Name and Directory Specs
 -----------------------------
 The directory structure should allow for chronological sorting by original album release date.
 The file name should be sortable by track order and contain any additional info such as *(live)* or *(remix)*.